Center3 min read2 of 9

 What does the Ajna Center control in Human Design?

-The Ajna Center, also called the Mind Center, is responsible for processing and conceptualizing information received from the Crown Center.
+The Ajna Center, also called the Mind Center, processes and conceptualizes information received from the Crown Center.
 It filters inspiration into structured thoughts, opinions, and theories.
-As one of the three awareness centers, it is where analysis, worry, and mental patterns continuously operate.
+As one of the three awareness centers, it's where analysis, worry, and mental patterns run continuously.

 How does a defined Ajna Center influence decision-making?

-A defined Ajna Center provides a consistent and fixed way of processing information, meaning you approach problems and questions the same way each time.
-While this gives reliable analytical ability, it can also lead to chronic overthinking and worry.
-Meditation and mindfulness practices can help quiet the constant mental churn that comes with this configuration.
+A defined Ajna Center gives you a fixed, consistent way of processing information, so you approach problems and questions the same way each time.
+This makes your analysis reliable, but it can also feed chronic overthinking and worry.
+Meditation and mindfulness help quiet the constant mental churn that comes with it.

 What is the difference between a defined and undefined Ajna Center?

-A defined Ajna processes information in a fixed, reliable pattern, making for a consistent thinker who may tend toward worry.
-An undefined Ajna is open-minded and adaptable, capable of seeing multiple perspectives and resolving complex problems for others.
-However, this openness can also manifest as forgetfulness and mental inconsistency.
+A defined Ajna processes information in a fixed, reliable pattern, making for a consistent thinker who can lean toward worry.
+An undefined Ajna is open-minded and adaptable, able to hold multiple perspectives and untangle complex problems for others.
+That same openness can also show up as forgetfulness and mental inconsistency.

 Why is the Ajna Center called the third eye in Human Design?

 The Ajna Center is linked to the pituitary gland, which Eastern traditions call the third eye or mystical eye of knowledge.
-The connection reflects the center's function as the place where inspiration is interpreted and understanding is formed.
-It lets you mentally visualize and conceptualize abstract ideas into coherent insight.
+The name fits its role: this is where inspiration is interpreted and understanding takes shape.
+It lets you visualize and shape abstract ideas into coherent insight.